 How is your puppy's immunity different from an adult dog's?

-We love our dogs; we wish nothing could ever hurt them.
-There is a system in their body critical to this mission: it’s their immune system.
+We love our dogs; we wish nothing could never hurt them and one of the best allies for this mission is already in their body: it’s their immune system.

-The immune system is a defence system, always ready to fight against infections and disease.
-Acting like a shield, this network of organs, white blood cells, proteins (antibodies), and other substances are constantly assessing threats and targeting them to protect your dog’s health against bacteria, viruses, fungus, toxins, parasites, and other harmful agents.
-But this defensive barrier is more capable in adult dogs, than in puppies.
+Immunity is a defence system, always ready to fight against pathogens.
+Acting like a shield, this network of organs, white blood cells, proteins (antibodies) and chemicals is constantly assessing threats and targeting them to protect your dog’s health against bacteria, viruses, fungus, toxins and even parasites.
+But this defensive barrier is stronger in adult dogs than in puppies.

-Born with a very immature immune system, puppies need the assistance of a highly specific type of milk from their mum to survive and strengthen their natural defences.
+Born with a very immature (weak) immune system, puppies need the assistance of a highly specific type of milk from their mum to survive and strengthen their natural defences.
 Called colostrum, this unique milk is produced after the puppy’s birth and is packed with their mum’s antibodies, helping support the entire litter’s immune system as they slowly start interacting with our world.
-In situations where puppies can’t be fed by their mum, replacement milk with a formula very close to that of a bitch’s milk is required.
+In situations where puppies can’t be fed by their mum, replacement milk with a formula very close to that of a bitch’s milk should be used.

 Why is it so important to assist puppies’ immune system development?

 Simply because the protection provided in their mum’s milk doesn’t last forever.
-Day after day, until 12 weeks, the level of antibodies coming from the milk decreases while at the same time, exploration of the surrounding environment increases, putting new germs and microorganisms on the path of your still vulnerable puppy.
+Day after day, until 12 weeks, the level of antibodies coming from the milk decreases while at the same time, exploration and discovery are getting more and more frequent, putting new germs and microorganisms on the path of your still fragile puppy.

-It’s a delicate stage where the mother’s milk is no longer providing enough protection and their own immune system is not yet fully mature to take over - leaving them more vulnerable than ever to the risk of infection.
+It’s a delicate stage where the mother’s milk isn’t protecting them enough anymore and their own immune system is not yet fully mature to take over - leaving them more vulnerable than ever to risk of infection.
 Actually, this unique period is so critical that it even has a name —it’s called the immunity gap and it usually occurs between 4 and 12 weeks of age.

 How can nutrition help?